Have you always wanted to play an instrument or perhaps you want to continue to work on your skills?

-Beginning in September, students register for a structured academic year of 28 or 32 weeks of lessons (depending on the instructor), September to May.
-Students who begin lessons after the start of the fall session will be registered for the remainder of weeks to the end of the academic year calendar.
+Beginning in September, students register for a structured academic year of 28 or 32 weekly lessons (depending on the instructor).
+Students who begin lessons after the start of the fall session will be registered for the remainder of weeks to the end of the academic year calendar (May 2019).

-During the academic year, recitals are held in the concert facilities on the Shenandoah University campus.
+During the academic year, recital opportunities are held in the concert facilities on the Shenandoah University campus.

 Suzuki Instruction (3 years and up)

 The Suzuki method, developed by the late Japanese violinist and educator Dr. Shinichi Suzuki, has revolutionized instrumental teaching and produced outstanding results with young children.
 During the early years, children can develop extraordinary musical abilities much in the same way they learn to speak their native language.
 Recommended for children 3 and older, specially trained instructors first teach basic listening and playing skills, with note reading following later.
 Thus, the Suzuki method has been called the “Mother Tongue Method.”
 A parent’s role is essential in the development of early learning ability.
 Parental attendance at lessons is required, and the parent must help with practice at home.
 Observation of lessons prior to enrollment is recommended and must be arranged in advance with the instructor.
 During the academic year, group lessons are included and are an integral part of the program.
 Group lessons are scheduled at approximately two-week intervals.